yaddran/brica/README.md

-# Brica NPM Help Tools
+# Brica NPM File Manipulation Help Tools

 This library can be used to manipulated files and folders as a part of a build process, for instance.
 Using a single or multiple configuration files it is possible to define and later run different targets.
 Each target can have multiple actions.
 The actions can: